MohamedNabill7/Arabic-Dialect-Prediction/README.md

 ## Conclusions

  - Our model suffered from class imbalance.
 Dialectical classification needs more data to work better.
- - Oversampling does not solve class imbalance in this case.

   ## Next Steps